 As necessary as expansion gaps are, they don't look great, and that's where edging, sometimes referred to as beading or scotia, comes in.
 It's to hide the unsightly gap between your new laminate flooring and skirting boards or walls.

 Cut a 45° angle on the beading using your mitre box and one of the saws.
 Do the same on a second piece and then glue these together to make a corner.
 To install it, put a thin layer of adhesive on the back and then attach it to the wall, using panel pins to hold it in place.
-Remove these later if you want to or keep them in as you like.
+Remove these later if you want to, or keep them as you like.

 Repeat this process to fit the rest of your edging, making cuts where necessary and aiming for a snug fit.